karledenstal/HARBINGER/README.md

 - Allows you to set a minimum player level to meet before each story quest
     - By default set to min level 1 for every story quest
 - Radiant questgiver won't stand around waiting all day for you
 - Better radiant quest rewards.
-(Not implemented)
-    - Set base gold reward for Radiant quests
 - Earn daily gold as Harbinger, collect from strongbox in Jorrvaskr (Not implemented)

 ## Future plans